Marcelo Ramos Motta (June 27, 1931 – August 26, 1987):

 After he passed away of unknown causes, in the hills of Teresopolis, his disciples divided; carrying by themselves the mantles of his work in A∴A∴ and S.O.T.O. – Motta’s influence is still felt today as several Thelemic groups, both in the US and Brazil, claim heritage from him.

-For further reading on Marcelo Motta, please visit our Library.
+For further reading on Marcelo Motta, please visit our Vault and the Library.